fridge-cms/fridge-cms.github.io/pages/docs/content-types/index.md

 ### Hidden

 Can be set for hidden data or as read-only data.
+This part works well with data that is tied to another integration and should not be editable through the dashboard.

 ### Toggle